jonathanolson/slither/notes/patterns.md

       - Of course, ignore identity automorphism
       - What if the pattern is equal when the automorphism is applied? (then we will rely on the "filter" later to remove it)
   -
-  - Potentially something that lists/gives "serialization" for pattern boards/mappings
-  - Make a good "viewer" for patterns (ideally one we can scroll through though)
+  - Make a good "viewer" for patterns/rules (ideally one we can scroll through though)
   -
+  - Rules Solver!
+    - (for plugging into the UI, puzzle generation, difficulty estimation(!))
     - Performance: PatternRule.withRulesApplied
       -
+      - Make sure to combine embedded rules that have the same embedded input feature set
+      -
       - PatternRuleApplicator (keep finding matching rules, apply them, then wait for more)
         - PatternRule.isRedundant will:
           - (a) scan for what parts of the rule are "missing" (edges, sectors, faces/duals?)
           - (b) if missing, start an applicator
             - it will find a match, and apply it, then return back to us (noting WHAT CHANGED)
             - we see if we are redundant yet, if not, continue until NO MORE MATCHES
         - Applicator will:
           - Store arrays for (edges, sectors, faces/duals?) that get rules with "those parts missing"
             - Whenever we apply a rule that hits these, we put them "back in the queue"
             - Obviously we ditch rules that can't be applied (incompatible OR not face values)
         - duals for "missing" - can be noted by their canonical string (so we can easily match/remove)
         -
         - NOTE!!!!!! : For redundancy, we know that rules that are INCONSISTENT with our "output" will never be applied
       -
       - Rule search tree for fast solving?
       - Dirty rules:
         - Store "dormant" rules with <needs feature> for faster solving
         - Basically "don't keep trying to match rules when we haven't changed any of their input features"
       - ... we could just BAKE the "no simple loops" thing into our rules, with potentially faster checks?
         - Would this reduce the number of rules?
           - !!!!!!!#$!#$!#$
           - #$!#$!#$
           - Yes just include this condition in the "redundancy" check solve
       - Is there a pre-sorting or pre-processing of rules that could be done to make this faster? (besides collapsing)
-  -
-  - 3-face colors running into... generateAllDisjointNonSingleSubsets blowing UP!!!
-    - ... do we just make this more of a callback iterator (or generator)?
-  -
-  - Compute face colors for other boards (at least gen 0 and 1)
-  -
-  - It seems like progressive is SLOWING things down!
-Maybe lets just store a flag and call the callback once?
   -
   - Face colors!
     - !!
 How to collapse face color rules nicely? (from exit vertex to... non-exit?)